 Normally a router protecting a home network will not accept any incoming connection requests.
 This is a very good thing because it protects your network from potential attacks coming from the internet.
-However if you actually want a connection from the internet to get through, this becomes a problem.
-This is where you would setup a port forward which directs the incoming port to a particular device.
+However, if you actually want a connection from the internet to get through, this becomes a problem.
+This is where you would set up a port forward which directs the incoming port to a particular device.
 A port forward only allows some incoming connection requests to get through.
 A DMZ forwards all incoming connection requests and can be a good troubleshooting or diagnostic tool.
-In computer networking a router DMZ is, in essence, a way of placing a single device outside your home network.
+In computer networking, a router DMZ is a way of placing a single device outside your home network.
 This can be very practical in many different situations, including:

 A router DMZ is no more dangerous than a port forward when used for a device such as a webcam, a DVR, an Xbox, or a Playstation.
-These devices are designed to be connected to the Internet and have great security setup, they are very difficult to break in to.
+These devices are designed to be connected to the Internet and have a great security setup, they are very difficult to break into.
 As long as you use a strong password on your DVR or webcam then there is no actual risk in pointing a DMZ at them.
-There is absolutely no risk in pointing a router DMZ at at an Xbox or Playstation as these devices are extremely secure.
+There is absolutely no risk in pointing a router DMZ at an Xbox or PlayStation as these devices are extremely secure.

 This is a basic guide that shows you how to set up a DMZ for your network.

 To get started configuring your Router DMZ you need to login to the router.
-You can find your router's login guide from the Home page of our site.
+You can find your router's login guide from the setuprouter.com homepage.

 Once you have logged in you begin on your home page.
 From here find the DMZ section of your router.
 This can be found by clicking Firewall,Advanced, or possibly Applications and Gaming.
 Then see if you can locate the DMZ setting.